Sablednah/ChatFilter/README.md

     chatfilter.reload
 Users with this node can reload config.

-    chatfilter.blockchat
+    chatfilter.canchat
-Users with this node cannot chat.
+Users with this node can chat.

 ### Changelog
 1.7.2:  Changed permissions node for chat to chatfilter.canchat